Skip to main content

 Access to statutory sick pay

-Access to statutory adoption pay
+Access to statutory maternity, paternity or adoption pay

 Access to comprehensive insurance package of employers liability, public liability and professional indemnity